 Chapman’s Peak Drive

 Most of the time the route goes along the coast with many stunning lookouts and endless white-sand beaches.
+I’d recommend including this drive in your Cape Town itinerary.
 It’s not a long drive but there is so much to see here that it’ll take you the entire day, the earlier you start the better.
 The first stop is Camps Bay the fanciest neighborhood of Cape Town and the place with the most expensive property in the country.

 From there you drive over the pass to Hout Bay where you can see seals in the harbor, for tips locals will show you how they feed seals.
 Finally, you’re getting to Chapman’s Peak Drive.
-It’s on a toll road you pay ZAR45 for a car to drive through but it’s one of the most beautiful drives in the country and absolutely worth it!
+It’s on a toll road you pay ZAR 50/US$3 for a car to drive through but it’s worth it.
+It is one of the most beautiful drives in the country.

 Take your time in the Cape Point National Park.
 There is a lot to see here.
-One can spend the whole day just driving and walking around, it’s an incredibly beautiful place.
-The highlights of the park; Cape Point, Cape of Good hope, the Lighthouse, Diaz Beach, Kleine Bucht, Vasco Da Gama Cross, Bordjiesrif Tidal Pool.
-The easiest way of getting to the Lighthouse and to the summit of Cape Point is to take a Flying Dutchman Funicular, you can buy tickets online and skip the line.
+One can spend the whole day just driving and walking around; it’s an absolutely beautiful place.
+The highlights of the park are Cape Point, Cape of Good Hope, the Lighthouse, Diaz Beach, Kleine Bucht, Vasco Da Gama Cross, and Bordjiesrif Tidal Pool.
+The easiest way of getting to the Lighthouse and the summit of Cape Point is to take a Flying Dutchman Funicular, you can buy tickets online and skip the line.

-There are a couple of day trails; Ship Wreck trail (3-5km), Phyllisia Circuit (7km), Kanonkop (5km), Cape of Good Hope Trail (3,5km), Lighthouse Keeper’s Trail (2km).
+There are a couple of day hiking trails at Cape Point; Ship Wreck Trail (3-5km), Phyllisia Circuit (7km), Kanonkop (5km), Cape of Good Hope Trail (3,5km), Lighthouse Keeper’s Trail (2km).
 Ask for a map at the entrance, all the trails are marked and relatively easy.
-We have done all of them as a part of a 2-day Cape of Good Hope hiking trail.
-Opened October – March 6am – 6pm, April – September 7am – 5pm.
-Entrance fee ZAR145 adults, ZAR75 children, children under 6 years free.

 Boulders Beach, Simon’s Town